kanyeceejayA/hcpi-docs/docs/installation/windows-native.md

 This guide covers installing HCPI directly on Windows without WSL.

-!!! warning "Limited Development Suitability"
+!!! info "Windows Native Installation"
-    Windows native installation has significant limitations even for development work.
-Due to path handling differences and platform-specific behaviors, some features may not work as expected.
-Even for development and testing, [Windows WSL](windows-wsl.md) is strongly recommended as it provides a Linux environment with better compatibility.
-For production deployments, always use [Linux](linux.md).
+    Windows native installation works well for development and testing.
+However, it's not recommended for production deployments.
+You may encounter a few oddities or minor bugs due to path handling differences and platform-specific behaviors.
+For production environments, use [Linux](linux.md).
+If you want the best Windows experience, [Windows WSL](windows-wsl.md) provides a Linux environment with better compatibility.

-    Use Windows native installation only if WSL is not available on your system.

 ## Step 1: Enable PowerShell Script Execution